 Introduction to Systems Biology: multicellular organisms - 94694, and cell biology - 94691

-These elective courses are aimed at undergraduate and graduate students with little background in Biology and Math that would like to understand how can math be useful in understanding biological phenomena.
+These elective courses are aimed at undergraduate and graduate students with little background in Biology and Math that would like to understand how can mathematical modeling be useful in understanding biological phenomena.
 Each course is given once every two years and involves a small project and a final exam.

 Physiology of Organ Systems